fergalquinn77/ci_pp5_summer_fashions/README.md

 The primary goal for this project is to sell womens summer fashions direct to the consumer, thus it's a B2C business model.
 Given the target audience, I've branded the website with a short catchy name, in keeping with the product line.
 The hero image is a youthful, fun image that encourages user to view the clothing range.

 The site has an easy navigation and has some nice features like wishlist and sales which are quite popular in this business.
-The model is based on fulfillment done in-house but the model would work with outsourcing fulfilment.
+The model is based on fulfilment done in-house but the model would work with outsourcing fulfilment.

 ## SEO